mhagstrand/slate/source/includes/_api_CRUD_products.md

 ### Requirements

-The following properties of the product are required.
-The request won’t be fulfilled unless these properties are valid.
+There are no required properties when updating a product.

 ### Notes

-To update a product, set one or more [product properties](/api/?javascript#product-properties) in the PUT request:
+To update a product, set one or more [product properties](/api/?javascript#product-properties) in the `PUT` request:

 ```json
 {